pheek/MyFK_Insert/README.md

 <pre>
 // Example 1
   $fkIns = new FKeynsert(dbconnection); //  or new FKeynsert(db-name [, username, password]]);
+                                        // the Connection can be achieved by "$fkIns.getConnection()"
   $fkIns.register("Place" , "name"    , "Toronto" );
   $fkIns.register("Person", "name"    , "John"    );
   $fkIns.fkInsert(); // nothing will be done, because John is already in Toronto.